 AFAR- Accelerometers for Assessing Recovery.

-Can an accelerometer be used as an objective patient-centred endpoint tool for measuring recovery from anaesthesia in the natural environment ?
-A pilot study.
+Can an accelerometer be used as an objective, patient-centred, endpoint tool for measuring recovery from anaesthesia in the natural environment; a pilot study for SWARM.

-Following her winning pitch at the Hive of Ideas at the 2017 SWARM AGM, Dr Anna Ratcliffe is leading this project.
+Following her winning pitch at the Hive of Ideas at the 2017 SWARM AGM, Dr Anna Ratcliffe is Chief Investigator of this NIAA funded CRN portfolio project.

-We aim to investigate the feasibility of using accelerometers to track recovery, to gain experience with this technology, and test a methodology that could be deployed at scale across our trainee research network.
+Wearable accelerometers are novel technology to measure activity, including mobilisation, and sleep.
+AFAR is a pilot study which aims to assess the feasibility of accelerometer methodology to measure the success of perioperative care from the patient perspective, objectively and in the natural environment.
+We aim to gain experience with this technology, and test a methodology that could be deployed at scale across our SWARM research network.

 - Research MOT session at NRCM Meeting, Birmingham, 2018 (Anna Ratcliffe)

 - BJA Reasearch Forum - Hughes Medal winner